yuki-kimoto/gitprep/README.md

 because you do not need to setup the Apache environment and performance will be much better.

-(You can also install GitPrep into Cygwin.
+You can also install GitPrep into Cygwin.
-If you want to install GitPrep into Cygwin, gcc4 and make program are needed.)
+If you want to install GitPrep into Cygwin, gcc4 and make program are needed.

 ## Create gitprep user

 Create a **gitprep** user.
-This is not necessary, but recommended.
+This is not necessary, but recommended:

     useradd gitprep
     su - gitprep